luongquangbmt/EPAR2022/README.md

 ### Week 1

-Monday morning: Travel
+Monday morning: Welcome

-Monday afternoon: Travel
+Monday afternoon: Introduction of the school and the program

 Monday night:  Observation